Selvawen/AWS-S3-Data-Breach-Simulation-and-Remediation/README.md

 # AWS S3 Data Breach Simulation & Remediation

 ## Overview
-This project simulates a real-world cloud security incident involving an exposed Amazon S3 bucket.
+This project simulates a real cloud security incident involving an exposed Amazon S3 bucket.

 I intentionally misconfigured the bucket to allow public access, demonstrated how sensitive data could be accessed without authentication, and then used AWS security services to detect and remediate the issue.